9_Rendering 3D Scenes

 setting is used by the Mesh

-class when it draws itself, but the update_render_settings
+class, but the update_render_settings

 method handles all other OpenGL settings.